Peder Hersleb

-Peder Hersleb (25 March 1689 – 4 April 1757) was a Norwegian clergyman and bishop.
+Peder Hersleb (25 March 1689 – 4 April 1757) was a Norwegian-Danish clergyman who served as Bishop of Christiania from 1731 to 1737 and Bishop of Zealand from 1737 to 1757.

-Biography
+Early life and education

 Hersleb was born at Steinkjer in Nordre Trondheim county, Norway, the son of Christopher Hersleb and Sophie Borch.
 He became a student at Trondheim in 1703 and received a bachelor's degree in 1704, taking his theological examination in 1707.
 In 1713, he was awarded a master's degree from the University of Copenhagen.

+Career

-In 1714, he was appointed a military chaplain.
-In 1718 he was called to minister at Gunslev on the island of Falster, but the same year he was appointed priest at Frederiksborg Castle and vicar in Hillerod and Roskilde.
+In 1714, Hersleb was appointed a military chaplain.
+In 1718 he was called to minister at Gunslev on the island of Falster, but the same year he was appointed priest at Frederiksborg Castle and vicar in Hillerod and Herløv.
+He instegated a reorganization of Hillerød's Poor Authority and the establishment in the town.
+After proposing a new school in Herkøv, he was also charged with creating a plan for Frederick IV's cavalry schools.

 In 1725, he moved to Copenhagen as priest in the Danish royal court.
 In 1727, he was a member of the Mission College and co-director of Waisenhuset Orphanage School which he inaugurated in spring 1728.
 He served as Bishop of the Diocese of Oslo from 1731 to 1737.
 He published several collections of sermons.

+In 1737, he was elected Bishop of Diocese of Zeaæand.
+He held this post until his death.

+Personal life and legacy

+Epitaph to Herslev in Holmen Church, Copenhagen.

+On 25 October 1719, in Christiansborg Chapel, Hersleb married Bodild (Bolette) Hiort (1690–1767).
+She was a daughter of Lutheran minister Hans Hiort (1664–1730) and Ellen Boesen (c.
+1664–1747) and foster daughter of konfessionarius Peder Jespersen (1647–1714).
+Their eldest daughter, Frederikke Louise Hersleb (1720-1780), married Ludvig Harboe, who worked with him in the diocese.
+Their son Hans Christopher Herslev served as burgermaster in Copenhagen.
+Their daughter Petronelle Helene Hersleb (1724–1778) was married to government official Andreas Jacobsen Graah (1701–1780) and the mother of Supreme Court justice Peter Hersleb Graae (father of Wilhelm August Graah).
+Their daughter Bolette Sophie Hersleb (1728–1765) was married to the government official Peter Jensen Aagaard and the mother of Supreme Court attorney Peter Herslev Aagaard.
+Their son Peder Hersleb (1730–1765) was vicar of Nykøbing and Rødby.

-In 1737, he was elected Bishop of Diocese of Sjælland.
-His daughter, Frederikke Louise Hersleb (1720-1780), married Ludvig Harboe, who worked with him in the diocese.
-Hersleb died in 1757 and was buried in the cemetery of the Church of Holmen.
+Hersleb died in 1757 and was buried in the graveyard of Holmen Church.
+Inside the church is an epitaph to Herslev.
 Ludvig Harboe was appointed to replace him as Bishop.